Grover Cleveland: Cancer

 In the midst of the fight for repeal of free-silver coinage in 1893, Cleveland sought the advice of the White House doctor, Robert O'Reilly, about soreness on the roof of his mouth and a crater-like edge ulcer with a granulated surface on the left side of Cleveland's hard palate.
 Clinical samples were sent anonymously to the Army Medical Museum.
 The diagnosis was an epithelioma, rather than a malignant cancer.

 Cleveland decided to have surgery secretly, to avoid further panic that might worsen the financial depression.
 The surgery occurred on July 1, to give Cleveland time to make a full recovery in time for the upcoming Congressional session.
 Under the guise of a vacation cruise, Cleveland and his surgeon, Joseph D. Bryant, left for New York.
 The surgeons operated aboard the Oneida, a yacht owned by Cleveland's friend Elias Cornelius Benedict, as it sailed off Long Island.
 The surgery was conducted through the President's mouth, to avoid any scars or other signs of surgery.
 The team, sedating Cleveland with nitrous oxide and ether, successfully removed parts of his upper left jaw and hard palate.
 The size of the tumor and the extent of the operation left Cleveland's mouth disfigured.
 During another surgery, Cleveland was fitted with a hard rubber dental prosthesis that corrected his speech and restored his appearance.
 A cover story about the removal of two bad teeth kept the suspicious press placated.
 Even when a newspaper story appeared giving details of the actual operation, the participating surgeons discounted the severity of what transpired during Cleveland's vacation.
-In 1917, one of the surgeons present on the Oneida, Dr. William Williams Keen, wrote an article detailing the operation.
+In 1917, one of the surgeons present on the Oneida, William Williams Keen, wrote an article detailing the operation.

 Cleveland enjoyed many years of life after the tumor was removed, and there was some debate as to whether it was actually malignant.
-Several doctors, including Dr. Keen, stated after Cleveland's death that the tumor was a carcinoma.
+Several doctors, including Keen, stated after Cleveland's death that the tumor was a carcinoma.

 Other suggestions included ameloblastoma or a benign salivary mixed tumor (also known as a pleomorphic adenoma).

 In the 1980s, analysis of the specimen finally confirmed the tumor to be verrucous carcinoma, a low-grade epithelial cancer with a low potential for metastasis.